RedHatQE/teflo/docs/users/definitions/notifications.rst

  * The list of artifacts that were collected after test execution if any
  * The import result urls of any test artifacts that were imported into a reporting system

-Teflo makes its scenario object avaialble along with the environmental variables to user when designing their own messaging template.
+Teflo makes its scenario object available along with the environmental variables to user when designing their own messaging template.
 The key for teflo's scenario object is **scenario**

 Examples